Alaa Murabit: Publications and public engagement

-Honors and awards
+Awards and recognition

-Murabit is widely recognized for her contributions to global security, sustainability, health, development, and gender equality.
+Murabit has received awards and recognition from governments, academic institutions, and international organizations.

 In 2024, she was named to the TIME100, selected as a Lancet Global Leader and a Rockefeller Bellagio Fellow.

 In 2022, she was recognized as a World Economic Forum Young Global Leader.
 Her leadership in inclusive security earned her the Harvard Law Women Inspiring Change Award (2017), and Forbes 30 Under 30 (2017).

 She is the first civilian from Saskatchewan to receive the Canadian Meritorious Service Cross (2018) for her work in international peace and development and was honored as a Vanity Fair Global Goals Leader (2023).
 She was named a BBC Top 100 Woman (2014), received the TED Talk of the Day (2015) distinction, the Nelson Mandela Changemaker Award, the Marisa Bellisario International Humanitarian Award by the President of the Italian Republic (2013) and WIRED World Global Thought leader.

-Murabit's sustained global impact has also been recognized with the James Joyce Award (2019).
+She received the James Joyce Award (2019).
 In 2018, she was named one of 100 Women of Impact by the Government of Canada, recognizing the most influential women in Canadian history and as one of Canada's nine Trailblazers in 2020.
-In 2019, she was named one of the World's Top 20 Most Influential People in Gender Policy alongside Ruth Bader Ginsburg, Angela Merkel, and Michelle Obama (2019).
-In 2013, she was named the New York Times TrustWomen Hero, and was a Nobel Peace Prize nominee in 2012 and 2017.
+In 2019, she was named one of the World's Top 20 Most Influential People in Gender Policy.
+In 2013, she was named the New York Times TrustWomen Hero.
+Murabit has been described as a Nobel Peace Prize nominee in media coverage.